 What’s nice to see is the assurance that Shelly 1L will work with pretty much any lights without causing interference or flicker:

 - Dimmable LED

 - Fluorescent tubes

 To bypass or not to bypass, that’s the question

 I mentioned, that Shelly 1L caters to both wiring standards.
-You can use the same device in the control boxes with no-neutral and live & neutral configuration.
+You can use the same device in the control boxes with no-neutral and live & neutral configurations.
 There is a catch.
-While the L&N configuration is pretty straight forward, the no-neutral installation comes with additional limits:
+While the L&N configuration is pretty straightforward, the no-neutral installation comes with additional limits:

 - min 20W – to use the device as is, your load has to be at least 20W, otherwise, bypass (sold separately) is needed to make the Shelly 1L work with no-neutral circuit

 - bypass (€2.42) removes the limit of min 20W resistive load, but you will have to install it yourself to make the device work correctly.
 As the average LED bulb uses 8-10W of power, unless you are automating lights with 2-3 bulbs, the bypass add-on will be mandatory.